 If you are concerned about the presence of mercury in your fillings, you don’t have to wait for an official ban.
 We can provide you with mercury-free fillings, including both composite resin fillings and ceramic inlays and onlays.
 These restorations are not only mercury-free, they’re more attractive than metal amalgam fillings, and, in some cases, more durable.

 We use proper protocols to safely remove your current metal amalgam fillings to protect you from continued exposure.
+This includes the use of rubber dams and mouth air exhaust to reduce your risk of exposure during the removal of amalgam fillings.

 If you would like to learn more about our mercury-free dentist in Los Gatos, California, please call (408) 354-5600 for an appointment at Top Down Dental.